inko-lang/inko/docs/source/getting-started/traits.md

 ## Required methods

-Traits can define methods that an object must implement.
+Traits can define methods that a class must implement.
 To define a required method, use the `def` keyword like regular methods and leave out the method
 body: